Counting connected hypergraphs via the probabilistic method: Probabilistic reformulation

 At a very high level, the strategy of the proof of Theorem~\ref{thprob} is similar to that followed by Behrisch, Coja-Oghlan and Kang~\cite{BC-OK2a} for the case $\eps=\Theta(1)$: we start from the corresponding central limit theorem (proved very recently in~\cite{BR_hyp2}), and apply `smoothing' arguments to deduce the local limit theorem.
 However, the details are very different: Behrisch, Coja-Oghlan and Kang apply this technique to a univariate result for $L_1$ only, and then use a different argument going via the hypergraph model analogous to $G(n,m)$ to deduce a bivariate result.
 This method does not appear to work when $\eps\to 0$.
 Instead, we apply two smoothing arguments; one to handle the nullity (or excess), and then one for the number of vertices.

-Bivariate local limit results do not necessarily imply the corresponding univariate local limit results, due to the possibility of `bad' events with small ($o(1)$) but not too small probability on which one of the two parameters takes a `typical' value and the other does not.
-However, the method used to prove Theorem~\ref{thprob} will easily give the following local limit results for $L_1(\Hrnp)$ and $N_1(\Hrnp)$ separately.
+Bivariate local limit results do not necessarily imply the corresponding univariate local limit results, due to the possibility of a `bad' event $\cB$ on which one of the two parameters takes a `typical' value and the other does not, with $\Pr(\cB)=o(1)$ but $\Pr(\cB)$ large compared to the relevant point probabilities.
+However, the method used to prove Theorem~\ref{thprob} gives the following local limit results for $L_1(\Hrnp)$ and $N_1(\Hrnp)$ separately.

 \begin{theorem} Let $r\ge 2$ be fixed, and let $p=p(n)=(1+\eps)(r-2)!n^{-r+1}$ where $\eps=\eps(n)$ satisfies $\eps\to 0$ and $\eps^3 n\to\infty$.
 Set $\la=\la(n)=1+\eps$ and define $\rho_{r,\la}$ as in \eqref{rkldef}.
 Then whenever $x_n=\rho_{r,\la}n+O(\sqrt{n/\eps})$ we have